BlissRoms/Documentation-old/docs/Bliss OS/build-guide.md

 # Bliss OS Build Guide

-## Updated for Pie (p9.0)

-### Introduction
+## Introduction

-This is the official guide to build Bliss OS for PC's.
+This is the official guide to build Bliss OS for PCs.
 In this guide, we will only cover building for x86 & x86_64 devices.
 We will also go over the details of using the patch system for testing and recompiling a build with a different kernel branch.

 The golden rule to building is patience.
 If something breaks, pay attention to the console output or take logs of the issue and ask for guidance in our build support chat.

 Let’s get started.

-### Preparation
+## Preparation

 To get started, you need a computer with Ubuntu 18.04 (LTS), at least 200GB space of HDD, and at least 8GB RAM.
 A decent CPU (or CPUs if you have a server motherboard) is recommended.
 Other distros can work but is not officially supported in this guide.

 Underpowered machines may crash during compilation.
 If that happens, you may try and restart the build as most crashes are caused by lack of memory.
 If your storage space has run out, then you will need to build on a different hard drive.

-### Install the JDK
+## Install the JDK

 Install OpenJDK:

     sudo apt install openjdk-8-jdk

-### Install build tools
+## Install build tools

 To install the required build tools, run the following command:

-    $ sudo apt-get install git-core gnupg flex bison maven gperf build-essential zip curl zlib1g-dev gcc-multilib g++-multilib libc6-dev-i386  lib32ncurses5-dev x11proto-core-dev libx11-dev lib32z-dev ccache libgl1-mesa-dev libxml2-utils xsltproc unzip squashfs-tools python-mako libssl-dev ninja-build lunzip syslinux syslinux-utils gettext genisoimage gettext bc xorriso libncurses5
+    sudo apt-get install git-core gnupg flex bison maven gperf build-essential zip curl zlib1g-dev gcc-multilib g++-multilib libc6-dev-i386  lib32ncurses5-dev x11proto-core-dev libx11-dev lib32z-dev ccache libgl1-mesa-dev libxml2-utils xsltproc unzip squashfs-tools python-mako libssl-dev ninja-build lunzip syslinux syslinux-utils gettext genisoimage gettext bc xorriso libncurses5

-### Install source code tools
+## Install source code tools

 Now we need to get the source code via a program named `repo`, made by Google.
 The primary function of `repo` is to read a manifest file located in Bliss OS's GitHub organization, and find what repositories you need to actually build Android.